EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 there and had sushi, mini cheeseburgers, scallops, all sorts of tiny little finger foods for dinner.

+### Day 547

+Breakfast sandwich for breakfast, then for lunch had soylent and then for dinner I got asian food which was good.
+Sashimi is the best.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/